fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 .. tip::

-	A common use of using "Side-by-Side" is to ask the respondent their level of satisifaction to a specific brand or product.
+	A common use of using "Side-by-Side" is to ask the respondent their level of satisfaction to a specific brand or product.

 Append to Previous
 ^^^^^^^^^^^^^^^^^^